benbeezy/Dollo/README.md

 5) Make it as low cost as possible.

-6) use parts that are each to find.
+6) use parts that are easy to find.

 7) make it durrable (since it can print its own parts this isnt super high priority)